Frequently Asked Questions

 Should I take a gap year?

 The better question is: Are you a competitive applicant ready for graduate school?
 When applying, you want to be the most prepared and competitive applicant you can be.
 If you feel that you are ready to be successful graduate student and have a realistic chance of acceptance, apply!
-If you do not feel ready, a gap year is one of many options that you should consider.
-Many students will choose to take additional classes, complete a Master’s Program, continue gaining healthcare experiences, and/or dedicate more time to study for their admission exam.
-A gap year can be a good thing as long as there is mature reasoning justifying the gap year.
+If you do not feel ready, a gap year is one of many options that you should consider since if you are rejected, you will be forced to take a gap year.
+A gap year can be a good thing as long as there is mature reasoning justifying it.
+Many students choose to take additional classes, complete a Master’s Program, continue gaining healthcare experiences/volunteering, and/or dedicate more time to study for their admission exam.